pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 which is laughably wrong

+#### Random, and not repeatable

+We should give you ways of playing exactly the same game again

+Presently, we give you random numbers that change every time you play

 ### Solutions for the free-of-charge tier at replIt·Com

 The merciless copy-restriction locks at replit·Com often do slow you down and kick you out without explanation

+=>

 Well, we can pour time into reverse-engineering what it is that they want